-Intravenous (IV) therapy refers to the administration of medication, fluids and/or nutrients into a vein, usually located at the forearm.
-It is commonplace among patients who are warded in hospital for treatment or surgery.
+Intravenous (IV) therapy refers to the administration of medication, fluids and/or nutrients into a vein, usually located in the forearm.
+It is commonplace among patients who are warded in hospitals for treatment or surgery.

 By introducing treatment directly into the veins, treatment can be delivered rapidly throughout the body.

 In Singapore, here are the common reasons as to why IV therapy is used:

 Replenishing of fluids and electrolytes

 Antibiotics for patients who are currently fighting infections or are at higher risk of infections, due to weakened immunity

 Chemotherapy for patients who are battling certain types of cancers

 Delivery of nutrition and supplementation such as for patients who are unable to consume food and drinks by mouth

 Types of IV Access and Care

 There are two main types of IV accesses, namely peripheral and central access.
 Both accesses utilises different forms of catheters.
 Catheters are long, flexible tubes that can stay in place for extended periods of time, therefore it can reduce the number of IV injections required and allow for continuous infusion.